 In today’s manufacturing environment floor space is limited.
 Companies look to be as effective as possible in plant layout to make room for more equipment that can increase productivity, keep aisleways clear for pedestrian or forklift traffic, and have enough room for WIP components.
 By mounting the robot on a machine, you reduce the floor space of the overall solution as there is no longer the need for a pedestal or other mounting structure.

-The floor space savings usually does not show up on a Return on Investment calculation, but should definitely play into the decision making process.
+The floor space savings usually do not show up on a Return on Investment calculation, but should definitely play into the decision making process.
 Mounting onto a machine or work surface also offers another potentially valuable benefit.
 It effectively increases the reach of the robot.
 When mounted on a pedestal there is always some sort of standoff distance from the machine.
 By mounting directly to or in the machine, you can reduce the reach required for the application.
 In some cases, this has allowed companies to go with a smaller and less expensive unit.

 There are some considerations to keep in mind, primarily the structure that you are mounting to.
 In many cases, the desired mounting location does not have the structural support required to support the robot.
 This will not eliminate machine mounting as an option but should be taken into consideration as reinforcements may be required to pursue this mounting configuration.